cristobalmitchell/HNSCBiomarkers/README.md

 ## Materials and Methods
 ### TCGA dataset
 A total of 2246 miRNA expression profiles in HNSC patients along with their corresponding clinical and survival data were downloaded from the GDC TCGA data portal using [UCSC's Xena Browser](https://xenabrowser.net/datapages/?cohort=GDC%20TCGA%20Head%20and%20Neck%20Cancer%20(HNSC)&removeHub=https%3A%2F%2Fxena.treehouse.gi.ucsc.edu%3A443) data hub (September 2020).
 Patients without lymphovascular invasion present data and follow-up less than 30 days were removed.
 Additionally, miRNA expression profiles with more then 30% missing values were also excluded from the analysis resulting in 233 patient observations with 646 miRNA expression profiles.
+Missing miRNA expression profiles were subsequently imputed using the missForest package which is a nonparametric missing value imputation using random forest.

 ### Identification of dysregulated miRNAs in HNSC